All degrees conclude with a supervised written paper called a thesis. The following is a list of theses at UEF:

 - Doctoral Dissertation (Doctoral degree)

-The writing processes of theses are supported by seminars in which the participants typically present their work and comment on each other’s thesis plans at various stages.
+The students get support to their thesis writing process in the form of seminars in which the participants typically present their work and comment on each other’s thesis plans at various stages.
 This way all participants receive feedback and support for their own writing process from both the thesis supervisor and the other seminar participants.

 The goals, form, language, and grading criteria of theses are defined in the curriculum of the respective faculty and/or academic subject.
 More information can be found in syllabuses and Study Communities.
-For extended information about licentiate theses and doctoral dissertations, please check the Doctoral Programmes website.
+For extended information about licentiate theses and doctoral dissertations, please check the Doctoral Education site at Kamu.

 Examination and grading of theses